-In this four-hour program, students will explore the history of South Carolina and the Fort Mill area through interactive and high-interest narratives and activities along the historical Nations Ford Road.
+In this four-hour program, students will explore the history of the Carolinas and the Fort Mill area through interactive and high-interest narratives and activities along the historic Nation Ford Road.
 A minimum of eight chaperones is required to facilitate this information-packed adventure.

-This three-hour program is designed to offer students hands-on experiments as well as exploration on Greenway trails to see real-life examples of erosion.
-Students will also get to investigate what materials the Earth is made out of and what the human impacts are on these renewable and nonrenewable resources.
+This three-hour program offers students hands-on experiments that teach them about erosion as well as the rock cycle.
+Students will also investigate what materials the Earth is made out of and what the human impacts are on these renewable and nonrenewable resources.

 A variety of curriculum-based activities will have classes exploring different ecosystems along the Greenway in this four-hour, hands-on investigative program.
 Students will be able to explore the forests and ponds in order to become one with their inner-ecologist.